-SA series gas furnaces are shipped with the bottom panel installed (Figure 18).
-If the upflow furnace is installed with side return air, the bottom panel must not be removed.
+\SC series gas furnaces are shipped with the bottom panel installed.
+If the furnace is installed using both side return air inlets, the bottom panel must not be removed.
+If the bottom of the furnace is not being used as a return, leave the bottom panel in place.
+See Figure 31 (Page 33).